-Brielle Biermann Gives an Update on Brother Kash After Hospitalization
+Kash Biermann Is Being Released From the Hospital After Dog Bite

 Snapchat

-Meanwhile, their worried mom had someone else to thank amid the frightening situation.
+There was one other person the worried mom wanted to thank throughout the scary situation.
 "Thank you God for your constant and consistent protection," she tweeted late Sunday.

-She's also been keeping fans in the loop by way of arguably her favorite medium, Snapchat.
+She also kept fans in the loop by way of arguably her favorite medium, Snapchat.
 The Don't Be Tardy star took to her account Sunday night to inform fans she would not be appearing on Watch What Happens Live and chronicled the family's night at the Atlanta children's hospital.
 "We are so overwhelmed and grateful for all of your prayers, texts, comments and tweets.
 THANK YOU from the bottom of our hearts," she wrote.
 "Ash is doing incredible."

 Fortunately, little Kash not only had his parents and siblings there to keep him company, but also stayed entertained with the help of some video games and cartoons.